cowboy mounted shooting association

 1. Support Staff in place

-1. Someone to setup computer equipment
+1. Someone to set up computer equipment

 2. PA system